Milestones of Achievement

 - Entertained servicemen

-- Worked with Red Cross work
+- Supported Red Cross

-- provided classes in national defense
+- Provided classes in civil defense

 - Aided in establishing Teen Town